PROJECTS

 Farallones Hydrophone Project – Tracking whales in shipping lanes to prevent future ship strikes

-The Farallones Hydrophone Project will place two wired hydrophone arrays offshore from the Point Reyes Lighthouse in the Farallones National Marine Sanctuary.
+The Farallones Hydrophone Project will place two hydrophone arrays offshore from the Point Reyes Lighthouse in the Farallones National Marine Sanctuary.
 These broad-band, time-correlated, high-resolution instruments will allow real-time monitoring of all sound sources within the array aperture.
 Focused on the Northern shipping lane approach to San Francisco Bay and the Port of Oakland, the objective is to triangulate on, and localize marine mammals to study whale behavior around the shipping lanes.
-Working with Dr. Ellen Hines with SFSU and Estuaries and Ocean Science and Point Blue, and Bruce Martin of JASCO Applied Science, we hope to develop a system where the whales at risk of ship-strikes will be displayed on screen, and other sound natural and anthropogenic sources can be located and analyzed.
+Working with Dr. Ellen Hines with SFSU and Estuaries and Ocean Science and Point Blue, and Bruce Martin of JASCO Applied Science, we hope to develop a system where the whales at risk of ship-strikes will be displayed on screen, and other natural and anthropogenic sound sources can be located and analyzed.
 Learn More»

 ONGOING: